madgrv/Hangman-game/hangman-game/README.md

 ## Contact

-If you have any questions or feedback, please contact [your email] or open an issue in the repository.
+If you have any questions or feedback, please contact me or open an issue in the repository.